 This might be seriously late post because of the popularity gained by python some few years ago.
-So, I’ll try to keep this piece as short and informative as possible.
+So, I’ll try to be short and informative as possible.

 You may heard of python being called as interpretted language.
 What does that really mean?

-Developing a program has the following process(perspective of a user)
+Developing a program has the following process(perspective of a programmer)

 Code –> Compile –> Machine Code(Program)